-From 2002 – 2006 I was a local Councillor and in 2008 I was elected as a member of the London Assembly and became The Deputy Mayor of London to Boris Johnson from 2012-2015.
+From 2002 – 2006 I was a local Councillor and in 2008 I was elected as a Member of the London Assembly and became The Deputy Mayor of London to Boris Johnson from 2012-2015.

-As Chairman of the Health and Public Services committee at the GLA I worked with cross-party groups on helping children who have been taken into care, improving access to childcare, reducing fuel poverty, reviewing the provision of emergency services, including detailed work on the London Ambulance Service.
+As Chairman of the Health and Public Services committee at the GLA, I worked with cross-party groups on helping children who have been taken into care, improving access to childcare, reducing fuel poverty, reviewing the provision of emergency services, including detailed work on the London Ambulance Service.

-As your MP I held regular surgeries locally, to enable you to raise your concerns with me.
-Important topics have included housing, education and healthcare needs.
+Important topics I have included to be involved with include housing, education and healthcare needs.
 My experience as a local councillor has helped me to liaise with local and national organisations, from RBKC Social Services to the Department for Work and Pensions – giving a voice to those who struggle to be heard.

 I have lobbied for greater social housing, a review of NHS disciplinary procedures, improvements in health and social care and protected funding for local schools.
-I have worked with the Borough and broadband providers to improve the provision of superfast broadband in Kensington, campaigned to save the Royal Brompton Hospital – lobbying the Secretary of State for Health, and I argued against the proposed increase to National Insurance Contributions for the self employed.
+I have worked with the Borough and broadband providers to improve the provision of superfast broadband in Kensington, campaigned to save the Royal Brompton Hospital – lobbying the Secretary of State for Health, and I have argued against the proposed increase to National Insurance Contributions for the self employed.

 If you have any local concerns please contact me here.